How to Build an Efficient SOC for a Modern Telecom Network

 As a dedicated business unit, a security operations center (SOC) uses a mixture of standard operating procedures (SOPs) and technology solutions to monitor, evaluate, respond, and prevent cyber-threats in telecom.

 Such units can be established in-house or commissioned “as a service” from a vendor.
 Building a SOC in-house requires higher levels of cybersecurity maturity, niche expertise, and respective budgets.
-For example, enterprises with a total security budget of allocate a third of it to SOC maintenance.
+For example, enterprises with a total security budget of $31 million allocate a third of it to SOC maintenance.

 Opting for SOC managed services, on the other hand, eliminates the OPEX costs of setting up operations in-house.
 Additionally, such operational partnerships provide immediate access to required telecom security knowledge, as well as operational best practices and adoption guidance.